If you are under 18, please make sure you have your parents’ permission before providing us with any personal details.

-Pubic lice can take a few weeks to appear so you may not notice them immediately.
-Some people may not have any symptoms or notice them.
+Pubic lice can take a few weeks to appear so you may not notice them immediately or have any symptoms.

 When they do appear, they are tiny (approximately 2mm) and difficult to see.
 If you can see them, they are six-legged, with two larger legs like claws (which is why they are sometimes called ‘crabs’).